-AIDEA acts as a conduit in the sale and issuance of either taxable or tax-exempt bonds in the Conduit Revenue Bond program.
-The bonds are only secured by the project, the private borrower and/or the project's revenue stream.
-None of the Authority's assets or credit is pledged.
+Under the Conduit Revenue Bond program, AIDEA acts as a conduit in the sale and issuance of bonds; the bonds may be tax-exempt or taxable.
+The bonds are generally secured by the project, the private borrower and/or the project's revenue stream.